The Grange, Edinburgh: Notable residents

-Residents of the suburb have included the author J.K.
-Rowling and the former CEO of RBS, Fred Goodwin.
+Residents of the suburb have included the former CEO of RBS, Fred Goodwin.
 Goodwin relocated from The Grange after the vandalism to which his property there was subjected but has since returned after his wife's throwing him out of their family home in Colinton due to revelations of his marital infidelity.

 Oil tycoon Sir Bill Gammell, an old school friend of Tony Blair and who had George W Bush as a wedding guest, purchased property in The Grange.

-Other notable residents of The Grange include writers Alexander McCall Smith, Ian Rankin, and D. M. Macalister (1832–1909) who was a renowned minister of the Free Church of Scotland and served as Moderator of the General Assembly in 1902–03.
+Other notable residents of The Grange include writer D. M. Macalister (1832–1909) who was a renowned minister of the Free Church of Scotland and served as Moderator of the General Assembly in 1902–03.
 In 1900 he was living at 32 Mansionhouse Road.

 Max Born, Nobel Laureate and former Tait Professor of Natural Philosophy at the University of Edinburgh lived at 84 Grange Loan.
 Born came to Edinburgh in 1936.
 He stayed until his retirement in 1952.
 He is recognised as one of the founders of the field of quantum mechanics.
 He was awarded the Nobel Prize in Physics in 1954 for fundamental research in quantum mechanics.

-Marc-André Raffalovich (11 September 1864 – 14 February 1934) was a wealthy French poet, writer and defender of homosexuality, best known today for his patronage of the arts and for his lifelong relationship with the poet John Gray.
+Marc-André Raffalovich (1864–1934) was a wealthy French poet, writer and defender of homosexuality, best known today for his patronage of the arts and for his lifelong relationship with the poet John Gray.
 Raffalovich lived at 9 Whitehouse Terrace, and his most important supporter and romantic partner John Gray also lived nearby.
 The two remained together until Raffalovich's sudden death in 1934.
 A devastated Gray died exactly four months later.
 Raffalovich's exposition of the view that a homosexual orientation is both natural and morally neutral was a notable contribution to the late 19th century literature on the subject.